“Butch- just re-book me on this fishing trip every year — for the rest of my life!” Dave Crispens

 Add-ons for your consideration:

-• SALT WATER CHARTER FISHING: Recommended.
-Halibut, salmon, lingcod and more.
-About $250 per person, Min. of 4 people.
-(NOTE: You can also fish halibut, salmon and rockfish from your own boat that comes free as part of the cottage rental.)
+• (NOTE: You can also fish halibut, salmon and rockfish from your own boat that comes free as part of the cottage rental)

-• BOAT UPGRADE – if you want to do some some really serious salt water fishing and trolling on a DIY basis.
-Boats were inspected in 2014 by Butch- very new, very classy with down riggers, chart plotter and fish finder, several motors and all are just top notch!
-If you prefer salt water doing this upgrade is- highly suggested!
+• BOAT UPGRADE – They have several different ones available, but they book up fast.
+They are great if you want to do some really serious saltwater fishing and trolling on a DIY basis.
+These upgraded boats were inspected by Butch – very new, very classy with downriggers, chart plotter and fish finder; motors and all are just top notch!
+If you prefer saltwater, this upgrade is highly suggested!
+Ask for our MISCELLANEOUS INFO sheets on this trip.
+Cost is $2,300 or $2,875 per week, depending up the boat.
+A viable alternative to a charter.

 SPRING REPORT FROM CLIENT KRIS Z: